 We have built a team of industry professionals focused on beauty health.
-As of December 31, 2022, we employed 1,034 employees, of whom approximately 83% were salaried, with the remainder being compensated on an hourly basis.
+As of December 31, 2023, and as a result of our reduction in workforce that we announced in November 2023, we employed approximately 881 employees, of whom approximately 85% were salaried, with the remainder being compensated on an hourly basis.
 Set forth below is the geographic makeup of our workforce.